-- ➤ You must keep a list or register of all the vehicles that you use to operate your service, including the carrying capacity of each vehicle, the registration details of each vehicle and the date from which each vehicle can no longer be used as a taxi.
-Form 1.4 is an example of a vehicle register. - ► The vehicles you use to provide your taxi service must be currently and correctly registered and you must keep the current registration documents for each vehicle. - ➤ The vehicles you use to provide your taxi service must have the correct Motor Accidents Insurance Board (MAIB) premium paid for the use of the vehicle (Class 6).
+- ➤ You must keep a list or register of all the vehicles that you use to operate your service, including the carrying capacity of each vehicle, the registration details of each vehicle and, where there is a legislated maximum age of operation for your vehicle (luxury hire cars), the date from which each vehicle can no longer be used.
+Form 1.4 is an example of a vehicle register. - The vehicles you use to provide your passenger transport service must be currently and correctly registered and you must keep the current registration documents for each vehicle. - The vehicles you use to provide your passenger transport service must have the correct Motor Accidents Insurance Board (MAIB) premium paid for the use of the vehicle.